Complex box bounds for real maps: Introduction and statement of the main results

 \subsection{An outline of the paper and a sketch of the proof}

-In this paper, we will construct complex box-mappings with complex bounds around a critical point $c_0$ with the property that $f$ is \hyperref[persistently recurrent]{\emph{persistently recurrent}} on $\omega(c_0)$; this notion is defined on page \pageref{persistently recurrent}.
-When $c_0$ is non-persistently recurrent, one can go with bounded degree from arbitrarily small scales around $c_0$ to a fixed large scale; therefore for such critical points the construction of complex bounds uses rather different methods which can be found in \cite{KSS2} and \cite{CvS}.
-For maps with a persistently recurrent critical point $c_0$, we define the \hyperref[the enhanced nest]{\emph{enhanced nest}} around $c_{0}.$ For maps that are non-renormalizable, this enhanced nest is identical to the construction of \cite{KSS}; however, we extend the construction so that it also covers (infinitely) renormalizable maps.
-This will allow us to construct complex box-mappings in the renormalizable and non-renormalizable case simultaneously.
-When there is a critical point of even order in $\omega(c_0)$, we will assume that $c_{0}$ is even and when there is no such critical point, we can choose it to be any critical point in $\omega(c_0)$.
+In this paper, we construct box mappings with complex bounds around a critical point $c_0$ with the property that $f$ is \hyperref[persistently recurrent]{\emph{persistently recurrent}} on $\omega(c_0)$; recall that either $c_0$ is even or all critical points in $\omega(c_0)$ are odd.
+When $f$ is not persistently recurrent at $c_0$, one can go with bounded degree from arbitrarily small scales around $c_0$ to a fixed large scale; therefore for such critical points the construction of complex bounds uses rather different methods which can be found in \cite{KSS2} and \cite{CvS}.
+For maps with a persistently recurrent critical point $c_0$, we define a sequence of nested intervals around $c_0$ called the \hyperref[the enhanced nest]{\emph{generalized enhanced nest}} In the non-renormalizable setting, this generalized enhanced is identical to the enhanced nest in \cite{KSS}; however, we extend the construction so that it also covers infinitely renormalizable maps.
+This nest allows us to construct quasi-box mappings, see Subsection~\ref{subsec:desc quasi-box}, in the infinitely renormalizable and non-renormalizable cases simultaneously.
+This is the crucial step in the construction of complex box mappings.

-The enhanced nest possesses some key features that play a crucial role at certain moments of the proof.
-In the non-renormalizable case, each interval $I_{i+1}$ in the enhanced nest is a pullback of $I_{i}$ with bounded degree.
-The combinatorics of the enhanced nest are very well controlled - if a chain starts in a deep level of the enhanced nest, and returns to it, we will exploit the fact that the chain had to visit each higher level several times prior to returning.
-Finally, in certain relevant circumstances, the enhanced nest provides us with dynamically defined space, free (disjoint) from $\omega(c_{0}),$ even in the (infinitely) renormalizable case.
+The enhanced nest possesses key features that play important roles throughout the proof.
+In the non-renormalizable case, each interval $I_{n+1}$ in the enhanced nest is a pullback of $I_{n}$ with bounded degree depending only on the vector $\underline b$.
+The combinatorics of the enhanced nest are very well controlled - if a chain starts in a deep level of the enhanced nest, and returns to it, we exploit the fact that the chain had to visit each higher level several times prior to returning.
+Finally, the enhanced nest provides us with dynamically defined space, free (disjoint) from $\omega(c_{0}),$ even in the (infinitely) renormalizable case.
 It is worth noticing that the enhanced nest is never a subsequence of the principal nest and that while the combinatorics of the enhanced nest are far more complicated than those of the principal nest, the principal nest does not provide the same geometric control as the enhanced nest.